Hiking & Camping Solo in Norway: Dale to Høgabu Near Bergen

 I’m not sure when the sunset came – I fell asleep before it, with the help of a buff over my eyes.

 The temperatures dropped significantly and I enjoyed the crisp air.
 I walked only about 6 km that day but because of how steep it was, I felt like I did at least thrice that!
-Soon I will have the same feeling almost daily…
+Soon I would find that it’s almost a daily experience… ;-)

 New day – new breath-taking views